 - Data crunching and analysis: The term you’re looking out for here is “Bioinformatics” – a computational field in biology that has made possible milestones in the history of medicine such as the Human Genome Project.
 With how genomic data collection is getting bigger and sequencing faster than ever, leveraging the power of computers to recognise sequences, match fragments of information and spit of meaningful annotations has made possible (at least in concept) the phenomena that personalised medicine might be.

 - Next generation biotechnology: with applications from point of care diagnostic tools (such as gluco-meter) to microfluidic chips, a few courses such as nano-biotechnology deal with the emerging, application-based concepts fast developing in the area.
 With technology getting more collaborative and more accessible each day, this might be an interesting field to consider for someone looking to pursue higher studies.
-This increases the scope of a bright carer in biochemistry and biotechnology.

 What to expect in a career in biochemistry and biotechnology?